ericawv/BPF_Mid_Capstone_Consultation_Request_Form_/README.md

   </a>
 </p>

 > Hi!
 Thank you for visiting my Bright Paths Foundations Capstone Project Demo.
 The focus of this project is a Videographer Consultation Request Form.
-This demo highlights the features of the form that will ultimaetly allow potential clients to consult with the videographer regarding video needs.
+This demo highlights the features of the form that will ultimately allow potential clients to consult with the videographer regarding video needs.

 ## Tech Stack